pengfei99/OSRM-deployement/README.md

 docker run -t -i -p 5000:5000 -v "${PWD}:/data" osrm/osrm-backend osrm-routed --algorithm mld /data/ile-de-france-latest.osm
 ```

+docker command option:

 -p p1:p2 : The p2 is the port number of the application runs inside the container.
 The p1 is the port number that you want to expose to host.
 For example -p 80:8080, the tomcat runs with 8080 inside the container, we expose it to host with port 80(accessible via host web brower).

+OSRM command (osrm-routed)
-Note this time we run the docker image with command **osrm-routed**.
-It takes one option **--algorithm mld**, and the location of the map.
+The command **osrm-routed** takes one option **--algorithm mld**, and the location of the map data.

-Note osrm support two algo:
+Note osrm support two algorithm:

 - Contraction Hierarchies (ch)
 - Multi-Level Dijkstra (mld)